mcabbott/TensorCast.jl/README.md

 ```

 Notice that the same indices must always appear both on the right and on the left
 (unless they are explicitly reduced over).
-Indices may not be repeated.
+Indices may not be repeated (except on different tensors).

 This reshapes a matrix into a 3-tensor.
 The ranges of `i` and `k` would be ambiguous unless you specify
 (at least) one of them.
 Such ranges are written `i:2`, and appear as part of a tuple of options after the expression: